IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

 *   (To be populated as project progresses)

 ## Recently Completed Tasks:
+*   ### Task ID / Name: `INIT-003` - Basic Langchain Setup in Backend
+    *   #### Detailed Description & Business Context:
+        This task involves integrating Langchain into the FastAPI backend.
+We will add Langchain as a dependency and create a foundational structure for our RAG pipeline.
+This includes setting up a new API endpoint (e.g., `/api/v1/chat`) that can receive a user query.
+For now, this endpoint will use a very basic Langchain chain (e.g., a prompt template and a placeholder component) to process the query and return a placeholder response.
+This initial step verifies that Langchain is correctly integrated and operational within our backend environment before we build out the more complex data ingestion, embedding, retrieval, and generation components.
+    *   #### Acceptance Criteria Met:
+        1.  `langchain`, `langchain-core`, and `langchain-community` were added to `backend/requirements.txt`.
+        2.  `backend/rag_pipeline.py` was created to encapsulate Langchain-related logic.
+        3.  `backend/main.py` imports from `backend/rag_pipeline.py`.
+        4. The POST API endpoint `/api/v1/chat` was added to `backend/main.py`.
+        5. The endpoint uses a simple Langchain chain.
+        6. The endpoint returns a JSON response with a placeholder.
+        7. The FastAPI backend server can run without errors.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Milestone 3: Core RAG Pipeline Implementation (Initial setup)
+    *   #### Status: Done (6/5/2025)
 *   ### Task ID / Name: `INIT-002` - Scaffold Initial Project Structure
     *   #### Detailed Description & Business Context:
         Set up the basic directory structure for the Next.js frontend and FastAPI backend.
 Initialize project files (e.g., `package.json`, `requirements.txt`), and set up basic "Hello World" endpoints for both frontend and backend to ensure the initial setup is working.
 This task lays the foundational codebase for subsequent feature development.